coprolit/rpg-rules/injury-death-healing.md

 # Injury, death, healing rules

 ### Hits taken
-Hits represent light injuries (bruises, cuts), general pain, minor blood loss, the will to keep fighting and hold on consciousness.
+Hits represent bruises, cuts, general pain, minor blood loss, the will to keep fighting and hold on consciousness.

 #### Unconsciousness
 A character reduced to 0 or less hits will fall unconscious.
 Characters at less than full hits will feel bruised, beaten and shaken.